Moving to Spain: The Residency Card

 After much back and forth and talking-tos and pretty much any other form of bureaucratic punishment you can imagine, the director called Madrid.
 She nodded and frowned and nodded again.
 Then she hung up, looked at me, and said, “You owe me a beer the next time you’re back in Barcelona.”
 Madrid, bless the gods of central government, had told her to process my paperwork.
 It was a national visa, after all, they said, and I was legally entitled to live anywhere in Spain, even if I had royally fucked up the way I went about moving there.
 She took my fingerprints, sighed at me approximately thirty-seven times, and accepted my application.
 I walked out with instructions to return in forty-five days to pick up my residency card, and ink coating the fingertips of my right hand.
 I was elated and exhausted.

 I went out for a vegan burger and ordered too much booze at lunch before collapsing in my hostel bed for siesta.
 When I woke up and ventured down to the halfpipe, I found out that my friends in DC had ordered vegan sweets to be delivered to the hostel, which is in the top three nicest things that anyone has ever done for me.
-I canceled ill-fated plans I’d made that night and went out for a walk.
+I went out for a walk.
 It was raining miserably.
 I bought myself a pair of weird-looking earrings because I thought that they were the sort of thing Spain-Sarah would wear.
-And because I didn’t know anyone in the city other than the one person I’d canceled on that evening, I went to a cat café next to my hostel for my birthday celebration.
+And because I didn’t know anyone in the city, I went to a cat café next to my hostel for my birthday celebration.
 I ordered a beer and settled on a couch as a fat, fluffy cat crawled into my lap.

 And that, dear reader, was my 26th birthday.